Last updated: July 22, 2026

 What does the implied probability of a parlay mean?
 It is the break-even win rate baked into the odds, found by dividing 1 by the combined decimal.
 A +600 parlay (decimal 7.00) has an implied probability around 14.3%, meaning it needs to hit roughly one time in seven just to break even.

 A calculator tells you what a parlay pays.
 It cannot tell you whether you got the best price, and on a parlay that gap compounds.
-OddsShopper finds the best number on every leg across 100-plus books, then the Parlay Builder stacks them into one ticket.
-Try it free for 7 days, and use code BUILDER20 for 20% off OS Pro or OS Core if you subscribe, so the price you multiply is the best one on the market.
+OddsShopper finds the best number on every leg across every major sportsbook, then the Parlay Builder stacks them into one ticket.
+Use code BUILDER20 for 20% off OS Pro or OS Core when you subscribe, so the price you multiply is the best one on the market.